vasyas/typescript-rest-rpc/README.md

 - JSON bodies auto-parsing with Date revival.
 - Supported client envs: Node.JS (with `isomorphic-fetch`), browser, react-native(see notes).

-## To be done
-- parse query string for GET requests

 ## Implementation flaws
 - untyped File in Multipart definition
 - untyped File in binary download